SPITFIRE AUDIO STUDIO STRINGS – FORTE MAGNIFICO

 Performance is rather good, even on our modest test system (i5 3200 16GB RAM Win10), with larger patches loading quickly and almost no decreeable lag running larger 8-10 instance templates (with single articulations).

 Loading extra microphones is the most intensive operation, understandably as each loads an extra layer of the full sample set.
-Happily, Studio Strings has been designed for running single close mics only, so you can do away with the RAM hogging ambient and outriggers and opt for digital reverb alternatives.
+Happily, Studio Strings has been designed for running single close mics only, so you can do away with the RAM-hogging ambient and outriggers and opt for digital reverb alternatives.

 Right off the bat, the intimate and rather raw sound of the instruments is apparent.
 Though I was surprised by the number of microphone setting options available for what is essentially meant to be a dry recording, the versatility of the setup becomes more apparent once you disable the built-in reverb and route your own external effects.

-Two close mic positions available, both sounding very detailed as expected.
+Two close mic positions are available, both sounding very detailed as expected.
 The manual doesn’t state the brand used, but there is a large tonality difference between the two.
-Close 1, for my ears at least, sound more airy and open, whereas Close 2 is darker and more ribbon-like.
+Close 1, for my ears at least, sounds more airy and open, whereas Close 2 is darker and more ribbon-like.
 Close 2 has been focused on the lead player of the section and thus a good choice if you want more of a soloist focus.
-Great care has been taken when recording to avoid phase cancellation, to which I could detect none when mixing.
+Great care has been taken when recording to avoid phase cancellation, which I could detect none when mixing.

-Twin Decca tree mics are included, each with three Neumann M50’s in an LCR configuration.
+Twin Decca tree mics are included, each with three Neumann M50s in an LCR configuration.
 One tree is panned more central and focused, the other in omni to capture more ambience from the room.
 I love the contrasting sound between these two options, plenty of mix options with just these two setups.

 Outrigger mics are usually placed at the extremities of the group but in line to the Decca tree so they have a similar sound but with the extra width as you would expect.

-Finally, the ambient mics being a pair of no-name condenser mics placed out as wide and high as possible in the small studio.
+Finally, the ambient mics are a pair of no-name condenser mics placed out as wide and high as possible in the small studio.
 They have a wonderful airy sound in contrast to the rest and bring a more hi-fi quality to the sound.
 There is some room ambience captured, but only a slight reverberation slap back, certainly nothing comparable to the normal vast ambient recordings.

 Clearly, a lot of time and thought has gone into the group divisions (divisi).
 Splitting the larger sections into smaller groups allows for each to play harmonising lines, or perhaps you prefer to thin out the players for a more intimate sound.

-So with a careful mix selection of mics I managed to find an acceptable balance of grit and room for my liking.
+So with a careful mix selection of mics, I managed to find an acceptable balance of grit and room for my liking.
 Spitfire has included a single-fader IR reverb which sounds quite nice.
 Though this effect will never match the huge weight of ambience from Albion or Symphonic Strings, it can sound impressive with a considered complement of Decca, ambient and outrigger mics.

 Due to the violin and basses extreme left and right seating positions relative to the Decca mics, there is a tendency for a cross-room echo from the outrigger and ambient mics.
 The violins play a note, for example, then the echo reverberates from the opposite speaker.
 Though not offensive in any way, this is certainly a more “pop” sound and might irk some composers.